IBM/mi-prometheus/README.md

 ### Grid workers

-Grid Workers manage several experiments ("_grids_") by reusing the base workers, such as OfflineTrainer \& Tester.
+Grid Workers manage several experiments ("_grids_") by reusing the workers, such as OfflineTrainer \& Tester.
 There are 3 types of Grid Workers:

 - mip-grid-trainer-*, which span several trainings in parallel.
 Two versions are available: One for CPU cores (`GridTrainerCPU`) and one for GPUs (CUDA) (`GridTrainerGPU`),